editorconfig/editorconfig-core-qt/README.md

 ## Development

-This has been developed with Qt 5.14, however previous versions *may* work.
-This has only been tested on Windows.
+This has been developed with Qt 5.15+ however previous versions *may* work.
+To develop/test this module you can use the following instructions:

-1. Open `src/editorconfig-app/editorconfig-app.pro` with Qt Creator
+1. Open `CMakeLists.txt` with Qt Creator
-1. Build the release version (this will place the exe in a `build` directory in the root of this source code repository)
+1. Configure the project and set `BUILD_EDITORCONFIG_CMD` to `ON`
-1. Using (cmd|powershell), navigate to the `build` directory
+1. Build the project
-1. Execute `cmake ..`
-1. Execute `ctest -C Release` (no clue why it needs the `-C Release`)
+1. If ctests is configured for Qt Creator, it will run the tests
 1. The majority of tests should pass